We appoint laboratories to test samples of imported foods under our Imported Food Inspection Scheme.

 Importer

 Section 42 of the Act makes provision for reconsideration of decisions.
 Where an importer decides to appeal the decision to fail a food, they must, apply in writing to the Secretary of the Department of Agriculture, Fisheries and Forestry for a reconsideration of the decision (Note: this is usually delegated to a senior officer to reconsider on behalf of the Secretary).
-If the Secretary or delegate upholds the initial decision, the importer may then apply to the Administrative Appeals Tribunal (AAT) to review the matter.
+If the Secretary or delegate upholds the initial decision, the importer may then apply to the Administrative Review Tribunal (ART) to review the matter.

 Claims that do not warrant an investigation